 Is this building beautiful or threatening?
 Isn’t it often easy to feel small and powerless when walking under these concrete giants?
 Is the future going to be a utopia or a dystopia?
 Maybe the line between the two is a bit blurred.

-This model took me about a year to make (mostly during the weekends).
-It is build to scale 1/200, so in reality the building would be about 240 meters tall.
+This model is built to scale 1/200, so in reality the building would be about 240 meters tall.
 In 2012 it was exhibited for a month at the Bozar Centre for Fine Arts in Brussels.

 The video below shows the process in making the model and is done by using the stop-motion technique.
 The model consists of 1845 different parts which are modelled in 3D and cut out with a laser-cutter.
 The model is about 1m25 in height.

 In the video above you can watch an excerpt from the television series that was broadcast on national television.

 Below are some images that reveal the design process.

 I started looking for basic geometric shapes I could base my building on.